Chlamydia is a sexually transmitted infection. It often causes no symptoms, but can have serious health consequences.

 Despite all the attention they have received, sexually transmitted infections (STIs) remain a topical issue.
 Chlamydia is among the most common STIs.
-The infection, which is caused by the bacteria Chlamydia trachomatis, is sexually transmitted in the following ways:
+The infection is caused by the bacterium Chlamydia trachomatis.
+It is transmitted sexually by any of the following ways:

-- through contact of the mouth with the penis, vulva, vagina or anus
+- contact of the mouth with the penis, vulva, vagina or anus

-- during penetration of the penis in the vagina or anus
+- penile penetration of the vagina or anus

-- through contact of the genital organs with contaminated sex toys
+- contact of the genitals with contaminated sex toys

 An infected mother can transmit the disease to her baby during childbirth.
-The baby may have conjunctivitis or pneumonia.
+The baby may develop conjunctivitis or pneumonia.

-Many infected individuals have no symptoms at all and may, unfortunately, transmit the disease without their knowledge.
-However, the infection may manifest itself by the following symptoms, which appear two to three weeks after contamination:
+Many infected people have no symptoms at all and, unfortunately, can pass the disease without realizing it.
+However, the infection can manifest itself by the following symptoms, which generally appear two to three weeks after infection.
+In some cases, symptoms may appear up to six weeks after being infected.
+Symptoms to watch for include:

 - abnormal vaginal discharge